diwanshu97/trace-reasoner/FINAL_REPORT.md

 - **Advisory only.** The agent diagnoses; it never remediates.
 There is no production write path.
 This bounds the worst-case harm to misdirection rather than an outage.
 - **One trace per run.** The unit of work is a single trace, not a fleet-wide correlation problem.
 That keeps the task well-posed and the evaluation labelable.
 - **Iso-token budget.** The whole project is built around one controlled experiment (Section 4), so total tool calls is a controlled variable.
 Every architectural choice has to pay for itself inside a fixed compute envelope.
-- **Public data only.** I deliberately use public datasets (synthetic injected-fault traces and the Nezha FSE'23 benchmark) rather than traces from work, so a reviewer can rerun the project end to end.
+- **Public data only.** I deliberately use public datasets (synthetic injected-fault traces and the Nezha FSE'23 benchmark) so a reviewer can rerun the project end to end.

 ## 4. Final system architecture